karazijal/clevrtex-generation/README.md

 6. Ensure the node group is named identically to the material and then save it as your-node-group-name.blend.

 This is unfortunatelly a manual process to ensure all textures look good that usually involves several test render per texture.

+#### Debugging textures
+When ensuring that textures are sourced appropriatelly and look good, consider trying with a single texture first (to save time).
-*To scan for errors and see how the end result might look like, consider using --test-scan option in the generation script.*
+To scan for errors and see how the end result might look like, consider using `--test_scan` option in the generation script.*
+In addition, consider `--blendfiles` option to save blender scene after rendering for manual inspection.

 ## Generating
 To generate the dataset run the following (will produce a LOCAL_debug_000001.png example):